VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      An optional prefix to add to all the paths handled by http server.
 For example, if '-http.pathPrefix=/foo/bar' is set, then all the http requests will be handled on '/foo/bar/*' paths.
 This may be useful for proxied requests.
 See https://www.robustperception.io/using-external-urls-and-proxies-with-prometheus
   -http.shutdownDelay duration
      Optional delay before http server shutdown.
 During this delay, the server returns non-OK responses from /health page, so load balancers can route new requests to other servers
-  -httpListenAddr string
+  -httpAuth.password string
+     Password for HTTP Basic Auth.
+The authentication is disabled if -httpAuth.username is empty -httpAuth.username string
+     Username for HTTP Basic Auth.
+The authentication is disabled if empty.
+See also -httpAuth.password -httpListenAddr string
      Address to listen for http connections (default ":8480") -import.maxLineLen size